cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 * Creates a virtualenv using the python binary of your choice.
 * Installs mandatory external modules into the virtualenv.
+* * Installs modules from a provided requirements.txt file.
 * Installs mandatory and optional Cloudify plugins and modules into the virtualenv.
 * Installs the `cloudify-agent` module into the virtualenv.
 * Installs any additional user chosen Cloudify plugins and Python modules into the virtualenv.